, ,

 Long driving day; be prepared for high-altitude travel.

-Day 5: Shigatse to Everest Base Camp: Gyatso La, Gyawu La, Sunset at Everest
+Day 5: Shigatse to Everest Base Camp: Tashilhunpo Monastery, Gyatso La, Gyawu La, Sunset at Everest

-Today is the highlight of your journey, a full-day drive toward the mighty Mount Everest.
+Later, begin your westward journey toward the mighty Mount Everest.
 Along the way, you will have multiple opportunities to admire the breathtaking Himalayan landscapes and catch spectacular views of the world’s highest peak.

 First glimpse at Gyatsola Pass (5,280m): Shortly after departing Shigatse, stop at Gyatsola Pass viewpoint.
 Here, you’ll catch your first view of Mount Everest, peeking through the surrounding peaks like a budding lotus flower—a gentle yet captivating introduction to the giant ahead.